majorjayant/portfolio-website-desktop/README.md

 # Portfolio Website

-A streamlined portfolio website using AWS Amplify for hosting and AWS Lambda with MySQL for backend storage.
+A modern, responsive portfolio website with an admin dashboard for content management.

 ## Table of Contents
 - [Overview](#overview)